Welcome to the Children’s Surgery Center

 - The pre-op nurse will check your child’s vital signs (blood pressure, temperature, respiration rate, pulse, etc.) and do a physical assessment, and make the proper notations on the chart.

-- The child life specialist will help prepare your child with procedural play exercises, to help him or her understand what will happen and make the process as positive as possible.
+- The child life and creative arts therapy specialist will help prepare your child with procedural play exercises, to help him or her understand what will happen and make the process as positive as possible.

 - The pediatric anesthesiologist will discuss the anesthesia process with you and your child: What anesthesia will do, how it will be administered, and how long your child may be affected by it after the treatment.
 You’ll discuss the possible need for medication, or “happy juice,” to help your child to relax before the anesthesia is administered.
 The anesthesiologist will accompany your child into the operating room for the duration of their treatment.